Game 10: Red Sox at Twins lineups and notes - The Boston Globe

+After Monday’s game was was postponed following a police shooting in a Minneapolis suburb Sunday, the Red Sox will open a four-game series with the Twins at Target Field on Tuesday afternoon.

-After posting back to back three-game sweeps over the Rays and Orioles to run their winning streak to six games, the Red Sox head to Minnesota for a four-game series with the Twins.
-All four games will be matinees.
+The Red Sox are coming off back to back three-game sweeps over the Rays and Orioles to run their winning streak to six games.
+The Sox own MLB’s longest active win streak, tied with the Reds for the longest by any team in 2021.
+During the streak, they have a plus-28 run differential (53-25).

 Lineups

-RED SOX (6-3): Hernández LF, Vázquez DH, Martinez RF, Bogaerts SS, Devers 3B, Renfroe CF, Arroyo 2B, Dalbec 1B, Plawecki C.
+RED SOX (6-3): Hernández CF, Verdugo LF, Martinez DH, Bogaerts SS, Devers 3B, Vázquez C, Renfroe RF, Arroyo 2B, Dalbec 1B,

 Pitching: LHP Martín Pérez (0-0, 5.40 ERA)